foderking/Deminify.js/README.md

 ## About <a name = "about"></a>

-A web application for decrypting minified javascript.
+An application for  deominifying and deobfuscating javascript source files.

 ## Getting Started <a name = "getting_started"></a>